 While sometimes referred to as a vegetable, tomatoes are pretty important to mention here.
 They are commonly consumed on a ketogenic diet in the form of sauces or added as a flavor enhancer in many recipes.

 They do contain many micronutrients and essential vitamins, but they are most commonly used for their acidic properties.
-If you are following a nightshade free lifestyle, you can use vinegar and mashed, cooked zucchini to replicate the taste and some of the texture that tomatoes have.

 Tomatoes can add up in carbs quickly, so make sure to use them sparingly and as a flavor enhancer only.